databricks/koalas/docs/source/user_guide/types.rst

      |-- b: boolean (nullable = false)

 .. note::

     Koalas currently does not support multiple types of data in single column.
-    This is because Koalas uses Spark DataFrame internally and Spark DataFrame does not support multiple types of data in single column.

 .. code-block:: python